LucaDplt/LifeGame/README.md

 - `./LifeGame`
 - Indicate the Size of the grid : Int -> [Int x Int]
-- indicate the number of frame per second : Int
+- indicate the number of frames per second : Int